tisnik/presentations/docs/coffee-talks/db_scale.md

 ALTER TABLE report DETACH PARTITION foobar
 ```

+## Howto
+- rename huge table
+- create empty partitioned table
+- create all indices
+- create 1st new partition
+- attach the old table as a partition of new table
+- move data from old table into new table

-Good part of relational databases
+## Good part of relational databases
 - ACID
     - atomicity
     - consistency